Mimoun Mahi: Groningen

 On 22 August 2011, Mahi signed a three-year contract with an option for two additional years with Eredivisie club Groningen.
 On 24 August, he made his debut for Groningen against his hometown club ADO Den Haag in a 3–0 defeat.
 His first goal for the club came on 17 December in a cup match against Volendam, where he also provided an assist.
 On 22 March 2015, he scored his first Eredivisie goal against Twente in a 2–2 draw.
 He started as a left winger for Groningen in the 2015 KNVB Cup final against defending cup winners PEC Zwolle on 3 May.
 Groningen won the match 2–0, marking their first-ever major trophy win and securing qualification to the UEFA Europa League for the following season.
 However, Mahi played little in the 2015–16 season due to three different injuries to his thigh, calf, and knee in succession.
 Despite this, he managed impressive statistics, scoring five times in the first ten matches of the season.

 The 2016–17 season saw Mahi in top form, deployed more as a striker than a winger, resulting in a significant increase in goals.
 Between 5 April and 7 May 2016, he scored a total of seven goals in five consecutive matches, finishing sixth on the Eredivisie top scorers list with seventeen goals.

 The following season also started well for Mahi with a brace in the season opener against local rivals Heerenveen in a 3–3 draw.
 However, in October 2017, Groningen temporarily removed Mahi and Oussama Idrissi from the squad due to unacceptable behavior.
 Nine days later, they returned to the first team.
 Mahi remained an important player for Groningen that season with seven goals and six assists in the Eredivisie.
 He maintained exactly the same statistics in his final season at Groningen.
 In five seasons, Mahi played 138 matches for Groningen, scoring 39 goals and providing nineteen assists.

 FC Zürich

 In February 2019, Swiss Super League side FC Zürich announced Mahi would join the club from Groningen in summer 2019 having agreed a three-year contract.
 He made his debut for the club on 21 July, replacing Salim Khelifi during half-time in a 4–0 home loss against FC Lugano.

 For Zürich, Mahi played in 18 out of 36 possible league games and one cup game that season.
 However, from the end of June 2020 until the COVID-19 delayed season's conclusion in early August 2020, he was sidelined due to an injury.

 Utrecht

 After one year in Switzerland, Mahi returned to the Netherlands, where he signed a four-year contract with FC Utrecht.

 On 17 January 2023, Mahi joined Cambuur on loan for the rest of the season.

 De Graafschap

 On 10 August 2023, Mahi signed a three-year contract with De Graafschap.
+On 6 August 2025, the contract was mutually terminated.

+Scheveningen

+After about half a year of remaining without a club Mahi signed for third division tier club SVV Scheveningen.